CarlaBuongiorno/MilestoneProject1/README.md

 - each with a picture of the dessert
 - a short but tantalizing description
 - quick to understand information about the total time it takes to complete the recipe
-- the skilllevel it requires
+- the skill level it requires
 - the amount of servings it renders
 - a link to an external page containing step-by-step instructions, pictures and videos.
 - a step-by-step video of one of the above recipes for immediate inspiration, and action.

 The __Subscription | Contact Us__ form is simple and clean.
 Subscription promises 100s more free recipes and a weekly newsletter.

-The footer features linked icons for ease of access to social media, which all open on seperate pages.
+The footer features linked icons for ease of access to social media, which all open on separate pages.

 ### Skeleton